cloudmesh/technologies/chapters/tech/polybase.md

 | section  | High level Programming |
 | keywords | High level Programming |

-:o: start your text with what Poly base is

 PolyBase is a technology which facilitates the direct query of an external distributed system such as Hadoop from SQL server using simple T-SQL queries.
 In most applications, data is almost always stored in multiple environments.